 To help you get started on choosing the right car seat for you child, we've provided the following documents.
 These are suggested guidelines:

 Did you know that 4 out of 5 car seats are installed incorrectly?
-Safe Kids Tarrant County has four car seat fitting stations around the metroplex where you can make an appointment with a certified technician for a FREE car seat fitting.
-Please call 682.885.2634 to schedule an appointment on one of the dates listed below.
+Safe Kids Tarrant County has six car seat fitting stations around the metroplex where you can make an appointment with a certified technician for a FREE car seat fitting.
+Please call 682.885.2634 to learn more.

 Did you know that it takes only 10 minutes for the inside of a car to heat up by 20 degrees F and it continues to heat up quickly even if a window is cracked?

 Did you know that Texas leads the nation in deaths of children due to being left in a hot car with 85 deaths since 1998?

 Safe Kids Tarrant County led by Cook Children's wants to make sure it doesn't happen in our community.
 If you see a child unattended in a hot car – that's a 9-1-1 call!